Generating Holistic 3D Human Motion from Speech: Related work

 The existing speech-to-motion datasets can be roughly categorized as in-house and in-the-wild.
-The annotations of in-house datasets \cite{takeuchi2017creating,ferstl2018investigating,fanelli_3-d_2010,cudeiro_capture_2019,wuu2022multiface} are accurate but often on a small scale since the multi-camera system for data capturing is expensive and laborious.
-Moreover, these datasets only provide annotations of head \cite{fanelli_3-d_2010,wuu2022multiface,cudeiro_capture_2019} or body \cite{takeuchi2017creating,ferstl2018investigating}, which can not be used in whole-body generation.
-To learn richer and more diverse speaking styles and emotions, \cite{yoon2019robots,yoon2020speech} propose to use in-the-wild videos.
-The annotations are pseudo ground truth (p-GT) given by advanced reconstruction approaches, \emph{e.g.} \cite{cao2017realtime}.
-However, these released datasets use either 2D keypoints or 3D keypoints with 3D head mesh for holistic body representation.
+The annotations of in-house datasets \citep{takeuchi2017creating,ferstl2018investigating,fanelli_3-d_2010,cudeiro_capture_2019,wuu2022multiface} are accurate but are limited in scale since the multi-camera systems used for data capture are expensive and labor intensive.
+Moreover, these datasets only provide annotations of the head \citep{fanelli_3-d_2010,wuu2022multiface,cudeiro_capture_2019} or body \citep{takeuchi2017creating,ferstl2018investigating}, and thus do not support whole-body generation.
+To learn richer and more diverse speaking styles and emotions, \citep{yoon2019robots,yoon2020speech} propose to use in-the-wild videos.
+The annotations are pseudo ground truth (p-GT) given by advanced reconstruction approaches, \emph{e.g.} \citep{cao2017realtime}.
+However, these released datasets use either 2D keypoints or 3D keypoints with 3D head mesh to represent the body.
 This disconnected representation limits the possible applications of the generated talking motions.
-In contrast to the aforementioned work, our dataset, reconstructed by SHOW, consists of holistic body meshes and synchronized speeches, covering a wide range of body poses, hand gestures, and facial expressions.
+In contrast to the aforementioned work, our dataset, reconstructed by SHOW, consists of holistic body meshes and synchronized speech, covering a wide range of body poses, hand gestures, and facial expressions.
 More details can be found in Table \ref{differences_in_related_work}.